← Back to 後漢書

 50

 Suxian names a famous bay pattern.
 The Zuo Zhuan credits Duke Cheng of Tang with a pair of suxian steeds.
 The Rites measure eight chi from withers to crown as a ‘dragon’ horse.”
 Winter ritual rides the sable coach behind iron-black stallions.”
 Ma Rong likewise aligns with winter’s colorway—dark carriage, dark horses.
-Guo Pu calls the brighter rainbow arc the male rainbow.
+Guo Pu’s commentary on the Er ya says: "When the rainbow shows twin arcs the brighter is male."
 The Zuo Zhuan has the master of dance emblazon the great standard.”
 Du Yu: jing xia is the king’s great ensign.”

 51